• Ebook

 Depending on the temperature of the dough, I baked test batches for 9-12 minutes.

-More gluten-free and paleo baking recipes you'll love:
+Related gluten-free and paleo baking recipes to consider...

 With these incredible one-bowl Spiced Paleo Molasses Cookies, you won't miss a beat with your gluten-free holiday baking!
 They are grain-free, dairy-free, and flavor-full.
 Soft, chewy, and perfectly spiced!